IRNAS/irnas-lorawan-base/README.md

 ## Using release_build.py script

-'Release_build.py' will create a version.h file with provided tag and automatically create a build release on GitHub.
+'Release_build.py' will create a version.h file with provided tag, do a commmit and push and automatically create a build release on GitHub.

 ### Prerequisites